aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 It is a good day to have a good day.

-Last update: Sat Mar  8 05:06:40 2025
+Last update: Sun Mar  9 05:07:01 2025

 ### Let's play! 🎮